iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 Regrettably, due to the large number of genes and limited time, the project of constructing the complete MVA pathway in peroxisomes is still in progress.
 However, based on previous experimental results, we believe that the squalene yield of strains with the complete pathway will be significantly increased.

-{% include figure.html image="https://static.igem.wiki/teams/5569/en/jiaotu1.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/jiaotu1.webp" caption="Figure 11 ERG20-SKL，IDI-SKL PCR result" %}
-{% include figure.html image="https://static.igem.wiki/teams/5569/en/jiaotu2.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/jiaotu2.webp" caption="Figure 12 ERG8-SKL，ERG9-SKL,ERG10-SKL PCR result" %}

 ### Cycle 2.2.4 reconstruction of the structure of rate-limiting enzymes